Configuration

 db_path = "~/.local/share/soar/db"

-# Directory where Soar stores binary symlinks
+# Directory where binary symlinks are placed.

 bin_path = "~/.local/share/soar/bin"